England Ireland Find Havens

 How to get in?

-Navigation of the approach channel is simply a matter of following the provided navigation marks in.
+Navigation of the approach channel is simply a matter of following the provided navigation marks inward into the Creek.
 It is essential to keep to the marks, not to cut any of them.
-The mud is soft but the sides of the creek are quite steep.
+The mud is soft, but the sides of the Creek are unforgivingly steep.

 Please note

-Those intending on a short stay should be prepared to move with haste after second high water as the entire pontoon dries very quickly.
-Vessels staying over should also take care to check the height of the tide they wish to exit upon to avoid being ‘neaped’ on the pontoon if the height of the tides are reducing.
+Those planning a short stay should be prepared to move quickly after the second high water, as the entire pontoon dries out very rapidly.
+Vessels staying overnight should also check the height of the tide they plan to exit on, to avoid being 'neaped' on the pontoon if the tides are falling.

-Those visiting the ‘Jolly Sailor’ should moor to the piles on the, often slightly submerged, concrete Victoria Quay at the head of the creek.
+Those intending to come alongside Victoria Quay should moor to the piles on the often slightly submerged concrete at the head of the Creek.
 The quay is a tongue of open area which projects into the head of the Creek, creating a slipway to the north and a small drying mooring area to the south.
 This is a public quay with no facilities and usually attracts no charges.

 Why visit here?